angeldollface/hack.js/README.markdown

 $ npm install --save-dev git+https://github.com/angeldollface/hack
 ```

-Be sure to also add the `"type":"module"` flag to your project's manifest, `package.json`.

 ### Use *Hack.js* in a Node.js project with Typescript :gear:

 Add a file called `hack.d.ts` to your project and put the following code inside it: